andylinx/mini-WhileDB/README.md

 ```

 2. String

-Our string is built on top of array.
+String is built on top of array.
 We support string literal, char literal (including C-style escape characters), and string I/O.
 ```cpp
 var a = 'a';